The Windsor-Essex County Health Unit is a fragrance free workplace. Please do not use fragrant products when visiting the Health Unit.

 The percentage of individuals in Windsor-Essex County who report that they experience work stress is presented below.
 The percentage of Individuals who reported that they felt work was quite a bit stressful or extremely stressful in the past 12 months is reported here.
 The impact that age and sex, as well as various social variables have on rates is also presented.

-The following report presents asthma statistics for Windsor-Essex County.
+The following report presents arthritis statistics for Windsor-Essex County.